telerik/kendo-ui-core/docs/controls/interactivity/sortable/integration-tabstrip.md

         }
     }

-For additional information on the Sortable events, refer to [this article](/api/javascript/ui/sortable#events) and the [TabStrip/Sortable integration demo](http://demos.telerik.com/kendo-ui/web/sortable/integration-tabstrip.html).
+For additional information on the Sortable events, refer to the [JavaScript API article on Sortable events](/api/javascript/ui/sortable#events) and the [TabStrip/Sortable integration demo](http://demos.telerik.com/kendo-ui/web/sortable/integration-tabstrip.html).

 ## See Also